 How does a community that represents 13% of the U.S. population invest billions annually in a pipeline that provides 0.25% of its participants a job — while the same dollars, redirected, would produce $530,000 in generational assets per family?

-A puzzle master looks at those numbers and identifies the mechanism.
-The pipeline does not function as a meritocratic ladder.
-It functions as an extraction system — the AAU circuit as the unpaid minor league, the NCAA as the revenue-generating plantation, and the professional draft as the lottery used to justify the entire operation.
+A puzzle master examines those numbers and identifies the mechanism.
+Far from operating as a meritocratic ladder, the pipeline works as an extraction system — the AAU circuit functioning as the unpaid minor league, the NCAA generating revenue like a plantation, and the professional draft serving as the lottery that justifies the entire operation.

 Use sport as a vehicle — for discipline, fitness, and scholarships — but never as the destination.
 Redirect 10% of every sports dollar into wealth-building assets.
 Demand the receipts from every institution that profits from your child’s labor.